 The diary and the Instagram residency #awayresidency gives grant beneficiaries the opportunity to be present in parallel to their geographical absence.
 The two formats extend an invitation to artists to tell us about their day-to-day work and life abroad in uncensored statements and snapshots, to share their personal experiences and work processes and to let us accompany them a bit to their temporary studios.

-In 2018, AWAY will also be continued and expanded by a publication – documenting the exhibition with its around 170 exhibits and the laboratory with the contributions to the discussions in the think tanks and the symposium, it is going to present artistic outcomes and contrast them with structural components and theoretical approaches in order to identify future-oriented impulses for international studio and residency programs in an evaluating outlook going beyond a purely documentary level.
+In 2018, AWAY was continued and expanded by a publication – documenting the exhibition with its around 170 exhibits and the laboratory with the contributions to the discussions in the think tanks and the symposium.
+The book presents artistic outcomes and contrasts them with structural components and theoretical approaches in order to identify future-oriented impulses for international studio and residency programs in an evaluating outlook going beyond a purely documentary level.

 The project was initiated by the Federal Chancellery to address current challenges that go hand in hand with the provision of studio places abroad.read less

 Each year, the Federal Chancellery of Austria sends around 50 artists to the currently eighteen foreign studios of the republic for three to six months.
 Since the 1970s, about 950 artists have been recording these temporary work rooms and currently the following fellows are on their way to discover and expand the artistic situation on site and their own work in a foreign environment: